UK Modern Slavery Act

 UK MODERN SLAVERY ACT TRANSPARENCY STATEMENT

-Responsible business practices, respect of the law, honesty and integrity are central pillars of BMI Group’s corporate culture.
+Responsible business practices, respect for law, honesty and integrity are central pillars of BMI Group’s corporate culture.
 BMI Group fully supports the purpose of Section 54 of the UK Modern Slavery Act 2015 to prevent modern slavery in organisations and their supply chains.
 We are committed to being a responsible business, acting ethically and transparently, and not knowingly permitting modern slavery in our organisation or our supply chains.

 About Us

-BMI Group is the largest manufacturer of flat and pitched roofing solutions combined in Europe with a significant presence in parts of Asia and Africa.
 BMI Group was formed in April 2017 through the combination of the Braas Monier and Icopal groups of companies.
 We help build communities by providing shelter, protection and peace of mind through effective and innovative roofing and waterproofing solutions, designed to transform the way people live and work.

 Our Supply Chains